 A book is a huge undertaking with many moving pieces in play.
 Rework anything that might confuse your reader.
 For example, many fiction writers accidentally give characters names that are too similar.
 If one of your protagonist’s best friends is named Maggie, don’t name the other one Megan.

-It’s time to delve into the nitty-gritty details.
+It’s time to delve into the nitty-gritty details of the book editing process.
 How can you strengthen your writing and improve your manuscript at the level of individual sentences?

 You can find plenty of tips to tighten your copy.
 Get rid of adverbs.
 Vary sentence length and language.
 Streamline your prose by getting rid of wordy phrases and instances of the passive voice.